xuperchain/xuperchain/README.md

 -----
 ## What is XuperChain

-**XuperChain**, the first open source project of **XuperChain Lab**, introduces a highly flexible blockchain architecture with great transaction performance.
+**XuperChain**, the first open source project of **XuperChain Lab**, introduces a underlying solution to build the super alliance network.
+Based on the dynamic kernel of xupercore.
+You can use xuberchain as a blockchain infrastructure to build a compliant blockchain network.

 XuperChain is the underlying solution for union networks with following highlight features:
+* **Dynamic kernel**

+    * Based on the dynamic kernel technology, the free extension kernel components without kernel code intrusion and lightweight extension customized kernel engine are implemented to meet the needs of blockchain implementation for various scenarios.
+    * It provides a comprehensive and high-performance implementation of standard kernel components.
+    * Comprehensively reduce the cost of blockchain research and development, and open a new era of one click chain development.

 * **High Performance**